ZXfkSIE/ThousandPlayer/SupportInfo.md

 ```
 are supported.

 - **ID3v2 tag**: There are too many ways to store ReplayGain values inside ID3v2.
-This program only supports ReplayGain values stored in `RVA2` frame as specified by [ID3v2 2.4.0](https://id3.org/id3v2.4.0-frames), the latest version of ID3v2.
+This program only supports ReplayGain values stored in `RVA2` frame as specified by [ID3 version 2.4.0](https://id3.org/id3v2.4.0-frames), the latest version of ID3v2.

 ## See also
 - [ReplayGain - hydrogenaudio](https://wiki.hydrogenaud.io/index.php/ReplayGain)